Slideshow: Food Allergy Triggers, Common and Uncommon

 These are another common food allergy trigger for kids.
 While many outgrow this allergy, watch out for eggs in noodles, mayonnaise, and baked goods.
 They can also be in some unlikely places like the foam topping on drinks or the egg wash on pretzels.
 Eggs are also used to make the flu vaccine, so check with your doctor before getting it.

 Surprise!
 You can get a sudden seafood allergy as an adult.
-If you do, sorry seafood lovers, it’ll stick with you for life.
+If you do, sorry seafood lovers, it’ll probably stick with you for life.
 Shrimp, crab, crawfish, and lobster -- these guys can cause serious reactions.
 Clams, mussels, scallops, escargot, octopuses, and squid can cause reactions, too.
 If you’re allergic, avoid all shellfish.

 It can seem like nuts are everywhere.
 They can even be in lotions made from tree nut oils, like shea oil.
 Nuts must be listed on packaged foods, but they're harder to avoid in restaurants and bakeries.
 If you’re allergic, watch out for walnuts, almonds, pecans, hazelnuts, cashews, pistachios, Brazil nuts, and pine nuts.
 Nutmeg, water chestnuts, and sunflower seeds aren't nuts and should be OK.